vrk-kpa/xroad-monitor-collector/README.md

     $ ./gradlew clean test integrationTest

-Integration tests require that you are able to connect to the specified security server.
+Integration tests require that you are able to connect to the specified security server and Elasticsearch instance.

 ## Build RPM Packages on Non-RedHat Platform